Rohithv07/Docker/README.md

 - `docker build .` :- build an image from a Docker file

+- `docker-compose up` :- aggregates the output of each container.
+Similar to docker run myimage

+- `docker-compose up --build` :- similar to docker build and docker run.
+Rebuilds the container after making any changes to the file

+- `docker-compose up -d` :- starts the containers in the background and leaves them running

+- `docker-compose down` :- stops the running containers at the same time

 - `docker commit ` :- manual image generation

 - `docker pull` :- pulls an image from registry